RickSlick3/Data-in-the-USA/README.md

     - In my dashboard, I decided to link my three different visualizations together interactively.
 ChatGPT guided me through the method I used to do this and continuously explained which functions or callbacks were connected.
 5. Styling
     -  Tailwind CSS makes styling very easy, especially when advanced styles or animations are not needed.
 Using Tailwind CSS to style my HTML allows easier editing with ChatGPT since I don't have to manage CSS files or worry about corresponding classes as much.

-## Application Demonstration
-- Include a 2-3 minute demo video, showing your application in action.
-The easiest way to record this is with a screen capture tool, which also captures audio- such as Quicktime.
-Use a voiceover or video captions to explain your application.
-Demo videos should be sufficient on their own, but can reference your documentation.
-Include the name of the project, your name, the project components, and how your application works.
-You can present it on your webpage or on youtube, but linked on your webpage.